-Papa thinks it’s time to teach Brother and Sister how to budget their money, but will the cubs come to understand the value of a dollar, or will their pockets continue to be empty?
-I find it particularly effective to introduce concepts to kids with characters they already know and recognize, so childhood classics are always a good bet.
+Papa thinks it’s time to teach Brother and Sister how to budget their money, but will the cubs understand the value of a dollar, or will their pockets remain empty?
+I find introducing concepts to kids with characters they already know and recognize is particularly effective, so childhood classics are always a good bet.

 A charming introduction to simple money concepts in which a bunny learns he can’t buy everything he wants with his allowance!
 This is part of the Moneybunny series, which is all about money!

 Alexander, Who Used to be Rich Last Sunday by Judith Viorst

 Those Shoes by Maribeth Boelts

 Some of these themes and concepts are not going to be understood at a young age, and that is ok.
 It’s important not to come across as preaching or moralizing because they won’t be amenable to earning like that.
 Read the book, let the ideas percolate, and plant the seeds of understanding for older age.

 When a friend asks what Money Ninja does with his money, he takes him on a saving, investing, and donating journey.
 This is a cute book that teaches about delayed gratification and money skills.

 Pretty Penny Cleans Up by Devon Kinch